People

 Dr. Elliott Holliday

-A native of Durham, NC, Elliott Holliday joined us as a returning alumnus of NC State University, graduating with a BS in Physics and a minor in Mathematics.
-He is a graduate of Physics PhD program and now works as a staff scientist at Applied Research Associates (ARA) in Raleigh.
+A native of Durham, NC, Elliott Holliday joined NAIL as a returning alumnus of NC State University, graduating in 2018 with a BS in Physics and a minor in Mathematics.
+In 2023 he completed his Physics PhD and is currently a Data Scientist for Falconwood Inc.